ios-xr/xrd-eks/DEVELOPMENT.md

      This is the major AWS cost for the deployment so stopping them can reduce this substantially (especially if using expensive EC2 instance types such as m5.24xlarge).
-When development starts again simply start the nodes again and the cluster shoudl recover.
+When development starts again simply start the nodes again and the cluster should recover.
      Obviously for longer-term stoppages the whole cluster should be torn down.